 Curtains have gone up within both Ariel’s and Lafferty Place Arcade to conceal the expansion in there.
 (Lafferty Place Arcade will also have limited hours for about a week while its interior is contracted.)

-Despite the initial slow-going with the construction at Beaches & Cream Soda Shop, it’s our understanding that the current plan is for it to still reopen in December 2019…just in term for the coldest month of the year, when ice cream is in high demand in Florida.
+November 7, 2019 Update: Due to the initial slow-going with the construction at Beaches & Cream Soda Shop, it’s our understanding that the remodeled Beaches & Cream will debut in mid-January 2020, just in term for the coldest month of the year, when ice cream is in high demand in Florida.